nextml-code/pytorch-datastream/README.md

 - Datastream
 - Dataset

-A `Dataset` is a mapping that allows pipelining of functions in a readable syntax and `Datastream` combines a dataset and a sampler into a stream of examples.
+A `Dataset` is a mapping that allows pipelining of functions in a readable syntax and `Datastream` combines a `Dataset` and a sampler into a stream of examples.

 ## Install